hpasham12/States-Game/DEVELOPMENT.md

 - **4/30/20**
    - PrintText() to display text in window
    - Worked on game logic
+     - Functional on its on without user input
    - Created helper functions to read input
-     - Future: User input and show start/ending states on window
+     - Future: User input & show start/ending states in console or window